ibm-cloud-docs/watson-assistant/backup-data.md

 {{site.data.keyword.attribute-definition-list}}

-# Backing up and restoring data for {{site.data.keyword.icp4dfull_notm}}
+# Backing up and restoring data for {{site.data.keyword.IBM_notm}} On-premises
 {: #backup-data}

 [{{site.data.keyword.icp4dfull_notm}}]{: tag-cp4d} [{{site.data.keyword.IBM_notm}} Software Hub]{: tag-teal}

-You can back up and restore the data that is associated with your installation in {{site.data.keyword.icp4dfull_notm}}.
+You can back up and restore the data that is associated with your installation in {{site.data.keyword.IBM_notm}} On-premises.
 {: shortdesc}

 The following table lists the upgrade paths that are supported by the scripts.